klieret/everything-you-didnt-now-you-needed/slides.md

 * 💡 You can quickly search through your terminal history with <kbd>Ctrl</kbd> <kbd>R</kbd> - start typing
    * Hit <kbd>Ctrl</kbd> <kbd>R</kbd> to navigate between different hits
+   * 🔥 Install [fzf](https://github.com/junegunn/fzf) as a plugin to your shell to get an interactive fuzzy finding pop-up instead (interactively filter through list of results rather than just seeing one)

 </v-click>
 <v-click>